 Eco-friendly buying process

-The eco friendly wetsuits cycle doesn’t end at the factory.
-It’s not only in the materials and technology that are used to produce them.
-We need to take it into our own hands, we can’t just rely only on wetsuit factories to do the right thing.
-Other aspects that are changing for the better for some motivated brands are carbon neutral shipping, packaging made from recycled materials, limiting overproduction, excessive wetsuit closeout sales, etc. Direct to consumer brands have created the benefit of less shipping km’s per wetsuit to limit CO2 emissions.
-No shops and distributors mean that the wetsuit can be shipped directly to the consumer.
-And don’t forget what you can do to avoid pollution, recycle or donate your wetsuit after you are done with it.
+The eco-friendly wetsuits cycle doesn’t end at the factory.
+It’s not all in the materials and technology that are used to produce them.
+We need to take this matter into our own hands and we shouldn’t just rely on wetsuit factories to do the right thing.
+Other aspects that are changing for the better for some motivated brands are carbon neutral shipping, packaging made from recycled materials, limiting overproduction, excessive wetsuit closeout sales, etc. Direct-to-consumer brands have created the benefit of less shipping miles per wetsuit to limit CO2 emissions.
+Working without shops and distributors means that a wetsuit can be shipped directly to the consumer.
+And don’t forget what you can do to avoid pollution: Remember to recycle or donate your wetsuit.

 There comes a time when your wetsuit just doesn’t do its job anymore.
 This can be after a few seasons, or maybe decades, depending on how often you use it.
-A wetsuit will eventually stretch out, the neoprene will become brittle, the lining could start delamination or holes will appear in the seams or in the panels itself.
+A wetsuit will eventually stretch out, the neoprene will become brittle, the lining could start to delaminate or holes might appear in the seams or in the panels themselves.
 This is when you know it’s time for a new wetsuit.
-Even though you can’t surf in it anymore it would be a waste to throw your wetsuit in the bin.
+Even though you can’t surf in it anymore, it would be a waste to throw your wetsuit in the bin.
 There are multiple ways that you can recycle your wetsuit.
 There are companies that recycle wetsuits into yoga mats, or it can be used as filling for a boxing punch bag.
 If your wetsuit is still in a usable condition, you can consider donating it to charity or surf programs that get people in need into surfing.